 Once the dividend is paid out, the NAV of the fund decreases (it always does not decrease by the exact dividend amount as there are other factors that impact the NAV).
 The number of units held remains constant.

-For example: If ABC fund has an NAV of Rs 30.
-If as an investor, you own 1000 shares of the same – if the fund declares a dividend of Rs 3, you would receive 3*1000 = Rs 3000 as payout.
-The NAV of the fund would also decrease to NAV – Dividend ?
+For example: If the ABC fund has a NAV of Rs 30.
+If as an investor, you own 1000 shares of the same – if the fund declares a dividend of Rs 3, you would receive 3*1000 = Rs 3000 as a payout.
+The NAV of the fund would also decrease to NAV – Dividend.
 Rs 30 – 3 = Rs 27.

 In this option, the dividends are declared, but the investors do not receive a cash payout.
 They are paid in “kind” or with the shares of the fund itself.
 Hence, as an investor, you would have more shares of the fund.

 As declared by the Fund manager